zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/using-the-server-administration-panel/configuring-a-shutdown-event-in-server-administration.md

    Maintenance Alert 4:48 PM EST The portal will shutdown for maintenance in 5 minute(s).
 You will automatically be signed out at that time.
 Please finish any work in progress.
 After the maintenance has been completed, you will be able to successfully sign in.
 [YOUR MESSAGE DISPLAYS HERE]
    ```

-   In addition, this message is what Users will see if they navigate to a portal page after the shutdown (because you enabled the _Show Inactive Request Message_ setting)..
+   In addition, this message is what Users will see if they navigate to a portal page after the shutdown (because you enabled the _Show Inactive Request Message_ setting).

 1. Click _Save_.
 The countdown to the shutdown event begins immediately.